 What is the indication that something bad is happening in the production?
 For example,

-deviation between model and actual feeding
+deviation between model and actual feeding – leading to investigate the cage, might be sick or fish escape

-high number of mortalities or quick inrease of mortalities
+high number of mortalities or quick inrease of mortalities – leads to quick investigation and vet’s advice after cheking the cage in the field.

 fish behaviour

-big differences between estimated and actual average weight
+big differences between estimated and actual average weight – if consistent 2 sampling in a row – there is a problem with feeding, fish number, fish quality, model or other option…

-number of holes the divers repair
+number of holes the divers repair – fish are (usually) under fed – need to update feeding regime for the cage.

+Fish are thin by looking at them or demonstration a bad BMI (body – mass – index) to those who are measuring that – improving/changing feeding regime, probably something to do with bad fish# estimation.

 What are the check they do if the above is happening?
 We need some stories (pls see the example below)

+Basically I am looking at all of the above and make my decisions according to all.

+Some of the behavior must happen some days in a row before I make decisions (such as big difference between actual and model feeding), but I (or the feeder) see strange fish behavior it will turn on the “red light”.

 What is the indication that the number of fish or the average weight in the cage are different from the calculated ones?
 What is the reasoning process now?
+Usually I would say that data that will pop up will be average weight differece, that will indicate fish# is different of the one we thought, and usually it could be calculated at about 100gr, that is where the performances are more stable in sea-bream.
+At this point I will try to re-asset fish# in the cage according to expected FCR of the fish.

 We need some stories that cover the main cases, for example